palomachain/docs/src/guide/maintain/node/install-pigeon.md

 Start by installing the binary on your validator environment:

 ### Mainnet
-On mainnet `messenger` the latest tag is v1.11.0
+On mainnet `tumbler` the latest tag is v1.11.0

 ```bash
 wget -O - https://github.com/palomachain/pigeon/releases/download/v1.11.0/pigeon_Linux_x86_64.tar.gz | \